 Since her appointment as editor-in-chief of T: The New York Times Style Magazine in October 2012, Deborah Needleman has been credited with ushering in a new era for the prestigious news publication’s monthly style magazine.
 Needleman’s first issue debuted in February 2013 with a cover and feature on Lee Radziwill, the notoriously private sister of Jacqueline Kennedy.
+She stepped down from the role in 2016.

 An alumna of George Washington University, Needleman began her career post-graduation as a photographer's assistant before securing a post as a photo editor for The Washington Post's Sunday magazine.
 Previously, she has also written about style, design and gardens for publications such as Slate and House & Garden, where she was named editor-at-large.
 Prior to joining T, Needleman served as editor-in-chief of WSJ Magazine, the Wall Street Journal’s monthly magazine.
 During her tenure at the Wall Street Journal, she created the paper's Saturday lifestyle section, "Off Duty".